bigfix/developer.bigfix.com/site/pages/relevance/guide/session/siteinspectors.md

 These Inspectors iterate over the BES sites and return a set of such sites.

-Click [here](/relevance/reference/bes-site-set.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-site-set.html) to access the page describing these inspectors.

 ---

 ## BES Site with Multiplicity

-These Inspectors deal with arrays of BES sites, allowing you to extract unique properties and count them.
+These Inspectors handle arrays of BES sites, allowing you to extract unique properties and count them.
 This object type is derived from the `<bes site>` type and therefore shares the same properties as that type.

-Click [here](/relevance/reference/bes-site-with-multiplicity.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-site-with-multiplicity.html) to access the page describing these inspectors.